(2+1)D quantum electrodynamics at finite density on a quantum computer: Model and Methods

 The zero-temperature phase diagram of two massless fermions at finite density can be analyzed through the particle number of the fermion flavors, following the approach of the (1+1)D study in Refs.~\cite{Schuster2024, Banuls:2016gid}, but now applied to a (2+1)D theory.
 For this analysis, we re-write the flavor chemical potentials in terms of the chemical potential coupled to the total charge and in terms of the charge difference (isospin) of the two species (see Ref.~\cite{Narayanan:2012qf} and \Cref{eq:rewrite} below).

 In (1+1)D, the partition function and therefore the phase diagram is independent of the sum of the two chemical potentials, therefore, the net charge can be set to zero~\cite{Narayanan:2012qf}.
-Indeed, Ref.~\cite{Narayanan:2012qf} set the net charge to zero and obtained the phase transition points in the sign-problem free region, in terms of the isospin chemical potential.
-Refererences~\cite{Banuls:2016gid} and~\cite{Schuster2024} went beyond and studied the same phase diagram in the sign-problem-afflicted regime of non-zero net chemical potential, using tensor networks and quantum computing, respectively.
+Indeed, Ref.~\cite{Narayanan:2012qf} set the net charge to zero and obtained the density-induced level-crossing points in the sign-problem free region, in terms of the isospin chemical potential.
+References~\cite{Banuls:2016gid} and~\cite{Schuster2024} went beyond and studied the same phase diagram in the sign-problem-afflicted regime of non-zero net chemical potential, using tensor networks and quantum computing, respectively.

 In (2+1)D, no theoretical predictions exist but many considerations parallel those in lower dimensions.
 Indeed, also in (2+1)D, the phase diagram is independent of the sum of the two chemical potentials, as we show in \cref{fig:VaryingBoth} using exact diagonalization.